sensu/sensu-docs/content/sensu-go/6.0/guides/monitor-external-resources.md

 {{< code shell >}}
-sensuctl asset add sensu/sensu-ruby-runtime:0.0.10 -r sensu-ruby-runtime
+sensuctl asset add sensu/sensu-ruby-runtime:0.0.10 -r sensu-ruby-runtime fetching bonsai asset: sensu/sensu-ruby-runtime:0.0.10 added asset: sensu/sensu-ruby-runtime:0.0.10

+You have successfully added the Sensu asset resource, but the asset will not get downloaded until it's invoked by another Sensu resource (ex. check).
+To add this runtime asset to the appropriate resource, populate the "runtime_assets" field with ["sensu-ruby-runtime"].
 {{< /code >}}

 You can also download the asset definition from [Bonsai][17] and register the asset using `sensuctl create --file filename.yml`.